15 Sep 2025

 Amendments | Free of charge |

-CalMac fulfilled their commitment to review the Commercial Customer Block Booking Terms and Conditions and aligned this review with the ICIA process.
-The full process has been participative and has enabled an in-depth understanding to be gathered of the specific challenges faced by Commercial Customers directly and island communities indirectly.
+CalMac fulfilled their commitment to review the commercial customer Block Booking Terms and Conditions and aligned this review with the ICIA process.
+The full process has been participative and has enabled an in-depth understanding to be gathered of the specific challenges faced by commercial customers directly and island communities indirectly.
 With over 50 responses to the consultation, CalMac are extremely grateful to everyone who participated and welcomed all feedback.
 This helped provide reassurance that the final amended Block Booking Terms and Conditions were reviewed considering customer feedback with amendments benefiting all customers and with welcomed improvements for commercial customers and island communities alike.
 The feedback received allowed the Block Booking Terms and Conditions amendments to be adjusted to reflect the realities and concerns of those affected.

 The goal is to optimise deck space utilisation, reduce 'no-shows' and late cancellations while improving operational efficiency and customer satisfaction.